geoffrey-diederichs/ROP_Emporium/03_callme/README.md

 # Dynamic analysis

-Let's find out how many bytes we need to send to modify the return address :
+Using gdb, we'll find out how many bytes we need to send to modify the return address.

+Let's take a look at the stack after we've send 32 bytes :

 ```gdb
 gef➤  r <<< $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*32)')